 New-to-market exporters should develop product or service information in Spanish and check to see whether their competitors already have a presence in the market.
 U.S. equipment suppliers are generally encouraged to find a local representative/distributor, although this is not a legal requirement for doing business in Colombia.
 Local companies may operate as a manufacturer’s representative (sales agent), importer/distributor, or dealer, separately or all at the same time.
-U.S. Companies may find the use of a local sales representative useful given their knowledge of the local market, and their understanding of local regulations and import procedures.
+U.S. Companies may find the use of a local sales representative useful given their knowledge of the local market and their understanding of local regulations and import procedures.

-Finally, U.S. companies are advised to be on the lookout for relevant trade events to promote their products or in order to test the market.
+Finally, U.S. companies are advised to be on the lookout for relevant trade events to promote their products or to test the market.
 Trade missions to Colombia have also proven to be an effective means for promoting new U.S. products.

 Best prospects for U.S. medical equipment manufacturers include:

 It is expected that a number of Colombia’s clinical laboratories will be upgraded in the near future, which will provide an opportunity for exporters of clinical laboratory equipment.
 Opportunities also exist in medical, surgical, and dental instruments as well as electro-medical equipment.